The boy done wrong again

 I would do it all the time

-All that I wanted was to sing the saddest song
+All I wanted was to sing the saddest songs

-The woodland spring has put the darkness from your thinking
+The woodland spring will put the darkness from your thinking

 If this town's your sinking ship